-Open Port Viewer is an easy to use GUI tool to get the current list of usage ports on your system.
-Please right click and run as Administrator to get the module name (exe file) of the owner process.
-One of the newly added feature is to show the remote address IP number and hostname (domain).
-The tool show information for TCPv4, TCPv6, UDPv4, UDPv6, IPv4 and IPv6 protocols.
+Open Port Viewer is an easy to use GUI tool to get the current list of used ports on your system.
+Please right-click and run as Administrator to get the module name (exe file) of the owner process.
+One of the newly added features is to show the remote address IP number and hostname (domain).
+The tool show information for TCPv4, TCPv6, UDPv4, UDPv6, IPv4, and IPv6 protocols.

 Open port viewer tool features:

 Here is a list of features that include in open port viewer tool.

 - Module name – Get the owner process name that open the port.

 - Source IP address – Get the local IP address that use the port.

 - Source port – Get the port that is used locally.

 - Remote IP address – Show the remote address, and name if possible, that it is connected to.